avocadohooman/42-filler/README.md

 ```

 # Notes by the Creator
 The algorithm used for this project is pretty effective, but not efficient.
-I decided to stop working on the algorithm as soon as I achieved an average winning ration of 80% against all bots on all maps.
+I decided to stop working on the algorithm as soon as I achieved an average winning ration of 80% against all bots, provided by the subject, on all maps.

+Especially on map02 my algo becomes really slow and it surfaces the weaks spots of my algorithm against more sophisticated algorithms by other players.

 For future developments:
 - Improve efficency and speed by improving placing strategy (placing first closer to the enemy, then fill the rest of the field)